benbense/kandula/README.md

 - Slack
   - Slack Webhook URL

-After all requirements mentioned above make sure your `vars.txt` file is filled up correctly.
+After all requirements mentioned above have been completed make sure your `vars.txt` file is filled up correctly.

+> Note:
+> If you are creating an organization with a different name than `kandula` you will need also to change the name inside the [VPC](https://github.com/benbense/kandula/blob/9e7fd64c33cbefde38fe39d2a5f370f93ed041a3/Terraform/workspaces/VPC/main.tf#L2) & [Servers](https://github.com/benbense/kandula/blob/9e7fd64c33cbefde38fe39d2a5f370f93ed041a3/Terraform/workspaces/Servers/main.tf#L11) modules manually (This is because Terraform modules must a full path without variables inside them)

 ## Terraform Deploying Instructions